This blog post was updated on February 10, 2016.

 In order to quality for PreCheck, members must pay $85, fill out an application and show up to be fingerprinted and provide documentation at a scheduled appointment.
 Once members are approved, the enrollment is valid for 5 years.

-According to SF Gate, more than 1.5 million people have been accepted into PreCheck.
+, more than 1.5 million people have been accepted into PreCheck.
 Some travel experts argue that as more and more people are approved for PreCheck, the faster lines will dwindle.
 At the same time, since the TSA tighten up the reins by barring non-enrolled travelers from PreCheck lines, some members claim wait times have gone decreased already.